-REAL will address this critical knowledge gap by conducting a comprehensive realist review of CE in the context of global health research.
-This will help in understanding the characteristics and impacts of engagement between research institutions, researchers, communities and stakeholders affected by health research.
+REAL aimed to address this critical knowledge gap by conducting a comprehensive realist review of CE in the context of global health research. it aimed to help in understanding the characteristics and impacts of engagement between research institutions, researchers, communities and stakeholders affected by health research.

-Review questions will include; what are the intended outcomes of CE strategies? what mechanisms underpin intended and unintended outcomes of CE? and what important aspects of context have an influence?
+Review questions included; what are the intended outcomes of CE strategies? what mechanisms underpin intended and unintended outcomes of CE? and what important aspects of context have an influence?

-Given the scope and heterogeneity of the CE literature, Malaria will be a ‘pathfinder’ topic.
+Given the scope and heterogeneity of the CE literature, Malaria was used as a ‘pathfinder’ topic.
 Malaria is both a high priority for partners and an area where there is extensive engagement experience.
 The review will be extended to other areas as it evolves.

-The review will consult a wide range of stakeholders - including practitioners, academics, funders and implementers - who will also be drawn on to validate and make use of the findings in specifically designed validation workshops and outreach.
+The review consulted a wide range of stakeholders - including practitioners, academics, funders and implementers - who will also be drawn on to validate and make use of the findings in specifically designed validation workshops and outreach.

-Findings of the review as it evolves will also be shared through the MESH community engagement network and the Human Engagement Learning Platform (HELP).
-In addition to academic outputs the review will produce guidance for planning and implementation of CE in a variety of accessible formats to be applied by users depending on their context and needs.
+Findings of the review as it evolves will continue to be shared on Mesh and the Human Engagement Learning Platform (HELP).
+In addition to academic outputs the review has produced guidance for planning and implementation of CE in a variety of accessible formats to be applied by users depending on their context and needs (see PDF downloads above)

-The review aims to assemble, critically analyse and synthesise the CE literature to draw out transferrable learning.
-This will help to:
+The review aimed to assemble, critically analyse and synthesise the CE literature to draw out transferrable learning.
+It is hoped this will help to:

 - provide a conceptual and empirical foundation upon which the contributions of new knowledge can be better understood and applied